by Pine Cove Posted May 19, 2021

 Exceptions are made for rescue inhalers, diabetic supplies, and epi-pens.
 Just be sure to mention your camper will need to carry these things with them on the medical form.

-Make sure you keep all prescription medication in its original container.
-It’s easy to get carried away when you are packing and put loose pills in a baggie or meds into pill sorters but resist the temptation!
+Keep all prescription medication in its original container.
 State regulations require all medication to be in their original containers so we cannot make exceptions.

 Speaking of state regulations, we also cannot administer prescription meds that are: